brend3n/NetworkGrapher/README.md

 ### To-Do
 - [X] Dragging nodes
 - [ ] Nodes are colored based on neighborhoods
-- [ ] Unlimited scrolling
-- [ ] Dynamic loading such that large amounts of data can be visualized incrementally
 - [ ] Group nodes in the same neighborhood close to eachother -> adjust randomness of node location
+- [X] Unlimited scrolling aka Dynamic loading such that large amounts of data can be visualized incrementally